 Applications.
 La Sportiva markets the Miura as a lace-up climbing shoe ideal for overhanging sport routes.
 It can also be used bouldering, face, and gym climbing.

 La Sportiva Miura is an asymmetric climbing shoe that caters to both men and women.
 Its lace-up closure aids in fit customization.
 The last shape is asymmetric (curved toward the big toe), giving the user precision on small holds.
-Coming with a Dentex lining, it will possibly stretch up to one-half size.

 The men’s Miura is built using the PD 75 last.
 This feature gives the shoe a narrow and low-volume fit.
 It also yields a pointed shape and relatively flat instep.
 The one helping to channel the stretch is the 8-panel directional lining.
 As for the women’s Miura, it is shaped using the WPD 75 last for a female-specific fit.